Bdwrds/os_dash_int/README.md

 ### Data Source - OverpassAPI
 This app queries the OverpassAPI, utilising OSM data.

-Currently, we only query 2 or 3 possible 'features' a user has defined/ indentified.
-These features are known as 'Nodes' in Overpass. https://wiki.openstreetmap.org/wiki/Node
+Currently, we only query 2 or 3 possible 'features' a user has defined.
+These features are known as 'Nodes' in Overpass and only a limited number of key-value pairs are provided in this demo app. https://wiki.openstreetmap.org/wiki/Node

 We make the query using python-overpy: https://github.com/DinoTools/python-overpy